robcasloz/robcasloz.github.io/index.md

 [2019 ACP Doctoral Research Award](https://www.a4cp.org/awards/doctoral-research-award).

 Other areas of interest are software testing and verification.
-I am always open to broaden the scope of my research, so do not hesitate to [contact me](/contact.html) with exciting research ideas!
+I am always open to broadening the scope of my research, so do not hesitate to [contact me](/contact.html) with exciting research ideas!